 Abstract List of expenses for an overland journey from the east (Millwood) to Denver City, in 1858, and a deed of sale for hay from the Carbell Ranch to Joseph Jones (1894).

-Abstract Copy of a travel account of Hunt's overland trip from Saranac to California and back, including his passage through Nevada.
+Abstract Copy of a travel account of Herman Hunt's overland trip from Saranac to California and back, including his passage through Nevada.
 Hunt was a forty niner who traveled to California in 1850.
 Material between 1850-1851.